Employee Benefits Corporation brought us in to oversee their mobile application used by their customers to submit claims on their Flex Spending plans

 Mark has been a part of the Ten Forward family for a while, in spirit if not on paper.
 An experienced programmer with a background in multiple programming languages, Mark is Ten Forward's go-to dev for anything iOS, and is helping build the .NET branch of the company.

-As a skilled front-end and back-end developer, Mark enjoys doing a standard cut-and-code for a client's front-facing website as much as digging into Objective-C for a new mobile application.
+As a skilled front-end and back-end developer, Mark enjoys doing a standard cut-and-code for a client's front-facing website as much as digging into the latest version of Swift for a new mobile application.

 His leadership style complements Brian's, and his willingness to pair on tough problems and patiently explain his process has made him a valued fixture at Ten Forward ... as has his penchant for buying unnecessary gadgets.
 We have him to thank for office doofus Alexa, his Amazon Echo, who tells us bad jokes and adds absurd things like "500 bananas" to his shopping list.

 Outside of work, Brett enjoys branding Orcs, playing paintball, and watercolor painting.
-Like the rest of the team, Brett is a master Minecraft player and has aided in the pillaging of numerous villages but has also built for fair and just ruling.
+Like the rest of the team, Brett is a master Minecraft player and has aided in the pillaging of numerous villages but has also built a legacy of fair and just ruling.

 Zach has proven his talent for developing through his extensive client work and experience in innovative design and production for all types of clients.
 Since joining the Ten Forward team early in 2013, Zach has become an integral part of the team and has become an expert in web development and plans to grow to encompass more aspects of the business as the company continues to grow in the future.
 Zach graduated from UW - Madison with a B.S. in Mathematics in 2013 and joined the team shortly thereafter.